Forms required for a TN Visa Application

 • Preflight clearance at an airport in Canada

-• Customs in US at an airport
+• Customs in the U.S. at an airport

-If a Canadian citizen is applying for the TN visa status at a land border, preflight clearance in Canada or airport in the US (see Find Out Where a Canadian Citizen Can Apply for a TN Visa for more info on this), no government forms are required for the application, unless the application was prepared by an attorney, in which case the application package will contain the Form G-28, Notice of Entry of Appearance as Attorney or Accredited Representative.
+If a Canadian citizen is applying for the TN visa status at a land border, preflight clearance in Canada or airport in the U.S. (see Find Out Where a Canadian Citizen Can Apply for a TN Visa for more info on this), no government forms are required for the application if you do not have legal representation.

-The Form G-28 conveys that the application was prepared by an attorney and that the attorney represents the employer and/or the Canadian citizen applicant.
-Aside from the G-28, there are no other government forms required when applying via this method, but the application will need to contain other material pertaining to the request, such as the following:
+There are no other government forms required when applying via this method, but the application will need to contain other material pertaining to the request, such as the following:

 • Detailed employer letter of support